Elewekeadanma/Buisness_Intelligence_PowerBI/README.md

 From the image, we can see that the Monthly Revenue KPI card shows that the current month's revenue surpassed last month's revenue by 3.31%.
 Total orders however reduced from 2165 to 2146 and that is why it is red.
-The returns was also good, it reduced from 169 to 166.
+There was also a reduction in returns from 169 to 166 which, in this case is a good thing.

 A **MATRIX** visual in Power BI is designed to display data in a structured, pivot‑table‑style layout, making it ideal for exploring data across multiple dimensions.